-The city has become one of the world’s tech startup capitals, boasting 154 startups per capita.
+The city has become one of the world’s tech startup capitals, it has about 2,750 startups – approximately one for every 154 residents.
 Those numbers mean no matter where you go, you’re bound to meet someone with the experience of getting a new idea off the ground.

 That ecosystem of entrepreneurship is what drew UGA’s first cohort of UGA Entrepreneurship Program study abroad students more than 6,000 miles from Athens to Tel Aviv this May.
 They spent weeks studying the social and institutional infrastructure that supports one of the world’s busiest startup hubs.

 “I was struck by how adamant everyone was about leaning into the support systems and communities surrounding them,” said Laura Neely, a rising UGA third-year student studying management information systems.
 “Despite a competitive business environment, the community of entrepreneurs was eager to help and challenge one another.”

 Neely was one of 28 students who spent their Maymester taking the Tel Aviv study abroad course, Study of Diverse Entrepreneurship and Innovation Ecosystems.
 While the bulk of students came from the Terry College of Business, the trip attracted students majoring in engineering, fashion merchandising, communications and international affairs.
 They shared an interest in startup culture and tech companies, said Don Chambers, a senior lecturer at the Terry College and associate director of the Entrepreneurship Program.